Attumm/redis-dict/README.md

 #### Batching
 Batch your requests by using Pipeline, as easy as using context manager

-Example storing the first ten items of Fibonacci, with one round-trip to Redis.
+Example storing the first ten items of Fibonacci, with one round trip to Redis.
 ```python
 def fib(n):
     a, b = 0, 1